 AerSale can perform AerSafe installation at any hangar around the world and can also provide training for the installation.
 Installation can be done at the same time as a light maintenance check or overnight after the aircraft center tank is de-fueled.
 AerSafe does not require maintenance between heavy check visits or special tooling to remove and install the parts.
 Aircraft can be modified or de-modified without any structural changes.

 - License to use AerSafe on a single aircraft by serial number

-All affected passenger aircraft operating under 14 CFR Parts 121, 125, and 129 must be manufactured to meet the FTFR rule, or be retrofitted by December 26, 2017.
+All affected passenger aircraft operating under 14 CFR Parts 121, 125, and 129 must be manufactured or retrofitted to meet the FTFR rule.
 The FTFR rule is detailed in the FAA Advisory Circular 120-98A.